ORN Conference 2025 ‘Outdoor Recreation as a Catalyst for Regenerative Tourism’

 Harnessing outdoor recreation to renew, restore and regenerate tourism.

 Outdoor recreation has a vital role to play in regenerative tourism across these Isles.
-This conference builds on the ORN Action Plan 2022-2025, which called for cross-sector collaboration on sustainable tourism principles.
+This conference built on the ORN Action Plan 2022-2025, which called for cross-sector collaboration on sustainable tourism principles.
 Since then, the conversation has shifted from sustainability to regeneration—actively restoring landscapes, strengthening communities, and enhancing visitor experiences.

 Outdoor recreation has a vital role to play in regenerative tourism across these Isles.
-This conference builds on the ORN Action Plan 2022-2025, which called for cross-sector collaboration on sustainable tourism principles.
+This conference built on the ORN Action Plan 2022-2025, which called for cross-sector collaboration on sustainable tourism principles.
 Since then, the conversation has shifted to include from sustainability to regeneration – actively restoring landscapes, strengthening communities, and enhancing visitor experiences.

-This two-day event will bring the outdoor recreation and tourism sectors together to explore how outdoor recreation can drive regenerative tourism and establish key principles and best practices.
+This two-day event brought the outdoor recreation and tourism sectors together to explore how outdoor recreation can drive regenerative tourism and establish key principles and best practices.
 It aligns with themes in the new ORN Action Plan 2025-2028, including Protecting Nature and Responsible Access, Climate Impact Management, Maximising Impact with Limited Resources, Inclusion and Diversity, and Sustainable Development.

 Conference Speakers